 Scott Ellis directs the production that will begin previews Aug.
 26 at the Longacre Theatre prior to an official opening Sept.
 28.

+Three-time Tony Award winner Jason Robert Brown will write original music for the production.
 "Family can do crazy things to people," according to press notes.
 "And the Sycamore family is a little crazy to begin with.
 James Earl Jones heads the wackiest household to ever hit Broadway in Kaufman and Hart’s Pulitzer Prize-winning classic You Can’t Take It With You.
 He plays wily Grandpa Vanderhof, leader of a happily eccentric gang of snake collectors, cunning revolutionaries, ballet dancers and skyrocket makers.
 But when the youngest daughter brings her fiancé and his buttoned-up parents over for dinner, that’s when the real fireworks start to fly."

 The production will also have set design by Tony Award nominee David Rockwell, costume design by 2014 special Tony Award recipient Jane Greenwood, lighting design by two-time Tony Award winner Donald Holder, sound design by Jon Weston and hair and wig design by Tom Watson.